 Why Do I Need A Specialist Knife to Slice Brisket?

 You might be thinking meat is meat, so do I need a specific knife just for carving brisket?
 If the answer were no, this article wouldn’t be here.

-Strictly speaking, it isn’t necessary.
-We in fact believe you only really need four knives as a BBQ enthusiast.
+OK, strictly speaking, it isn’t necessary.
+We in fact believe you only need four knives as a BBQ enthusiast.
 But it is highly advisable if you plan on serving brisket on occasion.